AXLearn: Modular, Hardware-Agnostic Large Model Training: Evaluation

 As we scaled development, we faced additional barriers.
-First, resource contention was a crucial problem due to limited TPU capacity within GCP.
+First, resource contention was crucial due to limited TPU capacity within GCP.
 Aside from leveraging other backends, we realized that a significant portion of resources were consumed by jobs with low resource utilization or no progress due to preventable errors.
 However, XLA compilation inherently operates on device abstractions---many errors (e.g., OOMs due to suboptimal sharding) can be theoretically caught from a local machine.
 We therefore capitalized on JAX's compiler-first approach by deeply integrating AOT-compilation, which allowed users to debug training entirely on CPU.
-This was key to allowing development to scale even with limited capacity.
+This has allowed development to scale even with limited capacity.
 Second, we learned the hard way that ML testing practices are often insufficient.
 While it's common to unit test layers, ML experiments heavily depend on correctness of configs.
-We extensively adopted Python-based configs so that configs can be unit-tested along with layer implementations, but this was not enough.
 With a large codebase, changes to one experiment can inadvertently affect others, which are difficult to catch with unit or integration testing (e.g., subtle changes in training dynamics).
 To address this issue, \sys introduces the notion of ``golden configuration'' tests: key training configs are serialized into human readable format and committed along with code changes.
 This allows changes to produce consistent and reviewable diffs, to trigger relevant code-owner reviews, avoid code-contribution-level conflicts, and provide a traceable commit history of experiments.
-We've since extended this idea to other ``golden'' tests, including golden checkpoint, initialization, or regularizer tests.
 Lastly, public cloud infrastructure can fail in opaque ways.
-In contrast to an internally managed cluster, we learned that we must account for opaque failures often out of our control, including hardware failures, ICI failures, SDCs, kernel panics, file system throttling, and more.
-While we have built many layers of resiliency, debugging and mitigating many of these failures required close collaboration with partners at Google, Amazon, and Nvidia.
+In contrast to an internally managed cluster, we learned that we must account for opaque failures often out of our control, including hardware failures, ICI failures, silent data corruptions, kernel panics, file system throttling, and more.
+While we have built many layers of resiliency, debugging and mitigating many of these failures required close collaboration with Google, Amazon, and Nvidia.